openalloc/SwiftTabler/README.md

 `.columnTitle()` is a convenience function that displays header name along with an indicator showing the current sort state, if any.
 Alternatively, build your own header and call the `.indicator()` method to get the active indicator image.

-Caret images are used by default for indicators, but are configurable.
+Caret images are used by default for indicators, but are configurable (see Configuration section below).

 ### Random Access Collection